-“I want to be a machine” sang Foxx on the ‘Ultravox!’ debut and after he left the band, he virtually went the full hog with the JG Ballard inspired ‘Metamatic’.
+“I want to be a machine” sang Foxx on the ‘Ultravox!’ debut and he virtually went the full hog with the JG Ballard inspired ‘Metamatic’.
 His mission was to “Make a language for the synth and the drum machine”.
-The deviant ‘He’s A Liquid’ was pure unadulterated Sci-Fi.
-He told TEC: “I think it was a bit of punk electronica at the right time – just before everyone else raided the shed.
+The deviant ‘He’s A Liquid’ was pure unadulterated Sci-Fi: “I think it was a bit of punk electronica at the right time – just before everyone else raided the shed.
 Historically, perhaps it defines an impulse – something that wasn’t possible before – one man and some cheap machines making music independently”.

 Available on the JOHN FOXX album ‘Metamatic’ via Edsel Records

 JOHN FOXX Europe After The Rain (1981)

 Foxx admitted he had been “reading too much JG Ballard” and had thawed considerably following ‘Metamatic’.
 Now exploring beautiful Italian gardens and taking on a more foppish appearance, his new mood was reflected in his music.
 Moving to a disused factory site in Shoreditch, Foxx set up ‘The Garden’ recording complex and the first song to emerge was the Linn Drum driven ‘Europe After The Rain’.
 Featuring acoustic guitar and piano, Foxx had now achieved his system of romance.

 Available on the JOHN FOXX album ‘The Garden’ via Edsel Records